🌱

 3. Identify a meaningful task

-- You may select from existing feature requests in Issues.
+• You can select from existing feature requests in Issues.

-💡 Your ability to discover problems and act on intrinsic motivation will also be part of the evaluation.
+đź’ˇ Your ability to discover problems and act on intrinsic motivation will also be part of the evaluation.
+We value candidates who set challenging objectives and pursue innovative solutions.

 Write a proposal for the task you want to take on.
 Please include:

-- Why you are suited to carry it out
+• Why you are well-suited to carry it out

-💡 You do not need to complete the entire task within the work period, since the main purpose is for both sides to evaluate the process.
-However, you must clearly state the scope you intend to accomplish.
+💡 You don’t need to complete the entire task within the work period, as the main purpose is for both sides to evaluate the process.
+However, you must clearly define the scope you intend to accomplish.

 The development team will review your proposal and provide feedback.

-- If not → we’ll explain why, and you are free to retry from step 1.
+• If not → we’ll explain why, and you’re welcome to retry from step 1.

 6. Work on the task